Halesowen Abbey: Growing discontent

-The abbots' interpretation of their powers as lords of the manor invaded every corner of their tenant's lives.
+The abbots' interpretation of their powers as lords of the manor invaded every corner of their tenants' lives.
 At a court held on 20 June 1274, for example, two men, John of Romsley and Nicholas Sewal, were given until the next court to decide whether or not they would marry the widows assigned to them by the abbey's cellarer, who managed the proceedings of the manorial court.
 Immediately afterwards, Roger Ketel of Illey was fined 4 shillings, a large sum, for retaining the abbot's heriot, a feudal relief or death duty.
-This was the conclusion to a fairly protracted dispute: at the court of 9 May he had been placed in day-to-day distraint, detention with no fixed limit in the abbey prison, because he refused to part with the payment due on his mother-in-law's death.
+This was the conclusion to a fairly protracted dispute: at the court of 9 May, he had been placed in day-to-day distraint, detention with no fixed limit in the abbey prison, because he refused to part with the payment due on his mother-in-law's death.
 The same measure had been applied to his guarantors and a man called Richard of Illey, whose part in the affair is unclear.
-Heriots were a significant source of income for the abbey: at least three were levied between Ketel's appearances, for the deaths of a husband, a sister-in-law and a daughter.
-Ketel and his family went on to defy the court on several occasions and he emerged as a leading figure in the tenants' resistance.
-The court of 3 June 1275 heard that he had failed to answer a summons to the previous session.
+Heriots were a significant source of income for the abbey: at least three were levied between Ketel's appearances, for the deaths of a husband, a sister-in-law, and a daughter.
+Ketel and his family went on to defy the court on several occasions, and he emerged as a leading figure in the tenants' resistance.
+The court, on 3 June 1275, heard that he had failed to answer a summons issued in the previous session.
 He argued that he was essoined (had made a valid excuse) for that session, not only for routine attendance but for a special purpose for which the court had summoned him.
 He "made his law" by compurgation and escaped punishment.
-He was fined 5 shillings by the court of 11 March 1277 for giving false evidence in a case involving Thomas Ulf, a man from his own village, and the jury were fined, collectively, twelve shillings for believing him, presumably because they were all suspected of collusion.
-On 14 March 1278 his son, also Roger, was accused of raising the hue and cry to prevent the abbot's bailiffs taking away a distrained item, perhaps an animal.
+He was fined 5 shillings by the court of 11 March 1277 for giving false evidence in a case involving Thomas Ulf, a man from his own village; the jury were fined, collectively, twelve shillings for believing him, presumably because they were all suspected of collusion.
+On 14 March 1278, his son, also Roger, was accused of raising the hue and cry to prevent the abbot's bailiffs from taking away a distrained item, perhaps an animal.
 The issue, though minor, dragged on for some time, with a challenge to the evidence given against the son, and Roger senior repeating the offence.